-We saw evidence of a COVID-19 specific risk assessment which was regularly reviewed, and an environmental risk assessment that had been updated in 2021.
+We saw evidence of an environmental risk assessment that had been updated in 2021, which also included additional risks associated with the COVID-19 pandemic.
 Existing controls or action required were documented within the assessments, along with the actions taken to address these risks.